ClaireLally8/Waggy-Box/README.md

 ### **Code**

-- Some sections of code layout was taken from the MDBoostrap [design block](https://mdbootstrap.com/docs/jquery/design-blocks/) page.
+- Some sections of the code layout were taken from the MDBoostrap [design block](https://mdbootstrap.com/docs/jquery/design-blocks/) page.
 - The design for the subscription options page was taken from this layout on the [StartBootstrap page](https://startbootstrap.com/snippets/pricing-table/)
 - The Subscription service was created based on this [Just Django Tutorial](https://www.youtube.com/watch?v=zu2PBUHMEew&t=7506s)
-- The shop section, particularly the orders section was taken from the  Code Institute Boutique Ado mini project.
+- The shop section, particularly the orders section was taken from the  Code Institute Boutique Ado mini-project.

 ### **Media**
-- Images were taken from Canva - I purchased a premium subscription in order to amke use of these images.
+- Images were taken from Canva - I purchased a premium subscription in order to make use of these images.
 - The shop items images were taken from [Equipet website](http://equipetstores.com/)

 ### **Content**